Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Grid Impacts and Emerging Challenges of AI Data Centers

-To address this challenge, \emph{coordinated co-planning} of AI data centers, the power grid, and generations can reduce costly infrastructure investments, alleviate transmission congestion, enhance operational reliability, and support decarbonization goals.
-This approach integrates transmission and distribution expansion planning with the strategic siting of AI data centers, as well as the optimal siting and sizing of additional generation and energy storage resources.
-A number of studies \cite{chen2024joint,guo2021integrated,vafamehr2017framework,zhang2024multi} focus on the modeling and optimization of joint planning for conventional data centers and the power grid, while solutions tailored to AI data centers remain largely underexplored.
-Another key strategy is the \emph{co‑location with dedicated local generation}, such as renewable generators and nuclear power plants.
-This scheme can directly supply large stable power sources to high-demand AI workloads, reducing reliance on long-distance electricity transmission and mitigating grid-integration challenges.
+Another key strategy is \emph{co‑location with dedicated local generation}, such as renewable generators and nuclear power plants.
+This scheme can directly supply large, stable power sources to high-demand AI workloads, reducing reliance on long-distance electricity transmission and mitigating grid-integration challenges.
 For example, Amazon Web Services (AWS) has arranged to source approximately 960 MW directly from a nuclear power plant in Pennsylvania to power its data center under a dedicated power purchase agreement \cite{aws2024}.
 Google and Kairos Power have signed a Master Plant Development Agreement to deploy a fleet of advanced small modular reactors to provide up to 500 MW of clean electricity to Google's AI data centers \cite{patel2024_google_kairos}.